Nonexistence of motility induced phase separation transition in one dimension

-A special case of RTM with $p_+=\alpha= q_-,p_-=0= q_+$ and unrestricted tumbling dynamics, $+\mathop{\rightleftharpoons}\limits^{\omega} _{\omega}-$ is studied earlier \cite{slowman_jamming_2016} and an exact steady state solution was obtained for a system of two RTPs.
-It turned out that these two particles experience an effective attractive interaction in the steady sate when their spins are opposite; it is envisaged that this attraction might be the source of MIPS states observed in corresponding hydrodynamics models.
-In comparison to this model, in Eq. (\ref{eqn:RTP1}) we have dropped one of the transition rates $+ 0 \mathop{\rightleftharpoons}\limits^{\omega} _{\omega}- 0;$ as a consequence, particles do not tumble if they are not assisted by a right neighbour.
-This restriction helps us getting an approximate steady state of the system without tempering the main aim: a proposition that a stable MIPS state {\it can not} be sustained in 1D.
-Since frequent tumbling of particles help the system to clear jamming, a proof of nonexistence of MIPS in RTM necessarily guarantee its nonexistence in any other model that has more liberal tumbling dynamics.
+A special case of RTM with $p_+=\alpha= q_-,p_-=0= q_+$ and unrestricted tumbling dynamics $+\mathop{\rightleftharpoons}\limits^{\omega} _{\omega}-$ was studied earlier by Slowman et. al. \cite{slowman_jamming_2016} and an exact steady state solution was obtained for a system of two RTPs.
+It turned out that these two particles experience an effective attractive interaction in the steady state when their spins are opposite; it is envisaged that this attraction might be the source of MIPS states observed in corresponding hydrodynamic models.
+In comparison, in Eq. (\ref{eqn:RTPw}) we have dropped one of the transition $+ 0 \mathop{\rightleftharpoons}\limits^{\omega} _{\omega}- 0;$ as a consequence, particles do not tumble if they are not assisted by a right neighbour.